 Another scenario is for some reason, your browser is crashed and closed.
 Now, you were in between searching for some important information for your project or you were filling in some important form or using the website for drawing diagrams.
-All you can do for retaining or resuming the activity, you can reopen the closed tab(s) of your browser and make your life easier.
+All you can do for retaining or resuming the activity, you can reopen the closed tab(s) of your browser and making your life easier.

-Why would you need to reopen closed tabs
+Why would you need to reopen closed tabs?

-Web browsers offer many useful features that help users of the Web less tedious and more easy going.
+Web browsers offer many useful features that help users of the Web less tedious and more easygoing.
 A very useful and valuable feature of these web browsers is that an individual can restore the previous sessions or recently closed tabs.
 And one might want to restore previous sessions or recently closed tabs under scenarios like:

 - In situations where one might need to restore several tabs at the same time when they accidentally closed the browser or if it is automatically closed due to a software update